Replaced Radiator: 1986 AMC Eagle Wagon 49K – Sold?

 May 5, 2023 Update – The seller of this ’86 AMC Eagle we first spotted in April 2023 replaced their original Craigslist ad with a second listing.
 While they elected to change the description slightly from the original ad, the photographs and the $12,000 asking price remain the same.

-It’s no secret one of our favorite wagons to feature is American Motors Corporation (“AMC”) Eagle 4×4 from the early 1980s.
-Most of the examples we come across are the upscale Limited Models that feature faux woodgrain.
+It’s no secret one of our favorite wagons to feature is the American Motors Corporation (“AMC”) Eagle 4×4 from the early 1980s.
+Most examples we come across are the upscale Limited Models that feature faux woodgrain.
 So it’s refreshing to find a base model clad in body color only.
-This all-burgundy 1986 AMC Eagle Wagon For Sale in Mill Valley, California (San Francisco), fits the bill nicely.
+This all-burgundy 50K-mile 1986 AMC Eagle Wagon For Sale, last spotted on Craigslist in April 2023 in Mill Valley, California (San Francisco), fits the bill nicely.
 However, in this case, it may be a base model.
-However, it is a nicely optioned one featuring factory air conditioning and an automatic transmission.
-You’ll have to confirm with the seller whether power steering and brakes are included in the mix.
+However, it is nicely optioned, featuring factory air conditioning and an automatic transmission.
+You must confirm with the seller whether power steering and brakes are included in the mix.

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls slightly above this guide’s #1 “Excellent” appraisal of $11,400.